-- What is a typical expat home or apartment like in Mexico?
+- What is life like in Mexico?

 - What are healthcare services like in Mexico?

-- What are typical rents in Mexico?
+- What type of recreational facilities are in Mexico?

 - What appliances are typically included in a rental?

-Is the cost of living in Mexico high?If you live in Mexico, newcomers to Mexico would love to hear your answer to this question.
+Is the cost of living in Mexico high?If you live in Mexico, newcomers to Mexico would love to hear your answer to this question: